 With the help and support of LA’s Best After School Enrichment program and other local schools, more than 1,200 youth participated in the door design activity entering a total of 43 doors.
 A panel of artists, affordable housing advocates, and volunteers judged the entries based on creativity, artistic quality, and originality.
 All of the doors will be on display at the Habitat ReStore in Norwalk throughout the week.
 Photos of entries are also available online here.

-First place in age group 13-18 from Stephen M. White Middle School grades 6-8:
+First place in the age group 13-18 from Stephen M. White Middle School grades 6-8:

 Eden Del Santos

-First place in age group 5-12 from Valley View Elementary School grades 3-5:
+First place in the age group 5-12 from Valley View Elementary School grades 3-5:

-Second place in age group 5-12 from Leo Politi Elementary School in grades 3-5:
+Second place in the age group 5-12 from Leo Politi Elementary School in grades 3-5: